HANNAHKOIZUMI/tiktok-video-classifer/README.md

 ## Transcribing Videos

-The transcription process? uses Amazon Transcribe to convert video files stored in an S3 bucket into text.
+The transcription process uses Amazon Transcribe to convert video files stored in an S3 bucket and stores the transcriptions in a separate S3 bucket.
+The code also exports the transcriptions to a dataframe and an excel.
 See [Bulk_Transcribe_AWS.ipynb](Bulk_Transcribe_AWS.ipynb) for the code.

 ## Cleaning Transcriptions

-Once transcriptions are completed, they are cleaned and organized into a DataFrame.
+This notebook combines the training dataframe with the video transcriptions, it uses the names as an index to join the dataframes.
 See [clean_transcriptions.py](Bulk_Transcribe_AWS.ipynb) for implementation details.

 ## Running DistilBERT Model